8 Places to Experience the Northwest Sledding Season

 1. White River Sno-Park: This scenic Sno-Park on the southeast side of Mount Hood is popular with backcountry skiers, snowshoers and, yes, sledders.
 This year you’ll have to hike a little farther to get to the snow, but that only means your rides will be well-earned and all the more fun!

-2. Skibowl: This ski area in the southern shadow of Mount Hood hasn’t been able to offer much skiing this season so far, but its weekend tubing hill has been bustling.
+2. Skibowl: The ski area in the southern shadow of Mount Hood offers more way than one to enjoy the slopes.
+Their weekend tubing hill draws a crowd of its own.
 That’s because Skibowl has snow-making equipment, a tube conveyor and what it bills as the world’s only “Cosmic Tubing,” which includes laser lights, black lights, music and more.

 3. Summit Ski Area: Another Hood ski area with snow-making capability, Summit has been offering tubing on its hill this winter while it waits for enough snow to get its lift running.

 4. Snowblast Tubing Park: Renowned Mt.
 Bachelor tubing park is open for fun every weekend.

 1. Mount Rainier: Check the website to be sure the snow play and sledding area at Paradise are open before you head out the door.
 But when it is, bring your flexible sleds, inner tubes and saucers (the three kinds of sleds permitted on the mountain) and enjoy this behemoth in the Cascades!